 - Gentle baby-friendly laundry detergents like EcoGurus Natural Laundry Detergent or Tru Earth Eco Strips are also super planet-friendly

 - As many muslin cloths as you can afford – they are essential for protecting your clothes and just a good all-rounder essential.

 I love LifeTree muslin cloths.
 They are great value for money and look lovely too.

-You will need to ensure you dress you baby appropriately for sleep too.
+You will need to ensure you dress your baby appropriately for sleep too.
 Be sure to check out my post How To Dress Baby For Sleep to learn more.

-For your ease, crotch fastening tops and under garments are advisable and front fastenings in general make for easy changing.
+TOP TIP: For your ease, crotch fastening tops and undergarments are advisable and front fastenings, in general, make for easy changing.